|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 In the morning, we begin the scenic drive to Gyantse, crossing Kamba La Pass (16,000 ft/4,794 m) and the scenic Karo La Pass (16,800 ft/5,010 m), which climbs between two lofty mountains, Nozin Khang Sa (24,000 ft/7,223 m) and Ralung (16,000 ft/6,236 m).

-Day 9: Palcho Monastery, Khumbum Stupa, Tashilhunpo Monastery, to Shigatse
+Day 9: Palcho Monastery, Khumbum Stupa, to Shigatse

 In the morning we visit the Palcho Monastery, which is comprised of 16 monasteries representing different sects and schools of Buddhism in Tibet.
 It is regarded as a unique and fine example of tolerance between different Buddhist practices.
-We also have an opportunity to visit the Khumbum Stupa, one of the largest and holiest monasteries in Tibet.
-We continue from Gyantse to Shigatse.
+We also visit Khumbum Stupa, one of the largest and holiest monasteries in Tibet.
+We continue from Gyantse to Shigatse and enroute we will stop at Shalu Monastery which dates back to the 11th century.
+Overnight in Shigatse.
+(Altitude 12,600 ft/ 3,840 m)

-Day 11: Rongbuk Monastery - in the Shadow of Mt.
+Day 12: Rongbuk Monastery - In the Shadow of Mt.
 Everest

-We drive today from Lhatse to Rongbuk Monastery, the highest monastery in the world at 16,338 ft (4,980 m).
+Today we drive from Xegar to Rongbuk Monastery, the highest monastery in the world at 16,338 ft (4,980 m).
 While Rongbuk is not the oldest monastery in Tibet, it is located in a spectacular setting with Everest towering in the background.
-The Tibetan name for Everest is Chomolungma which means "mother goddess of the universe" and for many, even the name inspires visions of its snow-capped peak and black north face rising up into piercing blue sky.
+The Tibetan name for Everest is Qomolangma which means "mother goddess of the universe" and for many, even the name inspires visions of its snow-capped peak and black north face rising up into piercing blue sky.
 It is the highest mountain in the world, at 29,035 ft (8,850 m).

 A morning departure from Kathmandu for international flights home.